Skip to content

 Wise Understanding of Emotion

 One of the salient qualities of inner peace is equanimity, defined as the ability to maintain mental and emotional balance in the midst of whatever is happening.
-For human beings, emotional turbulence is the major surface of challenge.
-As the tightrope illustration suggests, emotional balance is a capacity which entails both skill and practice.
+For human beings, emotional turbulence is a major source of challenge.
+Emotional balance, like walking a tightrope, requires both skill and practice.
 It rests on a foundation of wise and compassionate understanding of emotional life.

 I find it useful to engage awareness practice to amplify emotional experience around these issues.
 Deep inquiry— “Inquiring Deeply”— investigates emotional reactivity as a means of deepening understanding of emotional life.
 Both personally and professionally, I find this method to be a powerful catalyst for emotional growth.
 The basic principles are simple:

-• The most basic observation is, “being emotionally upset is like this.” ** Then, inquire deeply regarding what you are feeling; what it is connected to; what is beneath that.
+• The most basic observation is, “being emotionally upset is like this.” * Then, inquire deeply about what you are feeling; what it is connected to; what is beneath that.

 • Bring mindful awareness to the somatic experience of emotional activation and have the intention to relax into the experience.
 Emotion lives in the body.
 We process experience through the very act of bringing conscious awareness to it.